rnmapbox/maps/docs/RasterLayer.md

 ### Description

-The transition affecting any changes to this layer’s rasterBrightnessMax propery.
+The transition affecting any changes to this layer’s rasterBrightnessMax property.

 ### Type